Introducing time-related vocabulary such as ‘o’clock’ and am/pm.

 Slice four burger buns in half.
 Place, cut-side down, on the barbecue rack and toast for 1 min until they are lightly charred.
 Place a burger inside each bun, then top with your choice of accompaniment.

-Did you know that having a healthy, warm, and supportive environment for kids in the early days can help them develop better social skills and build character?
 Children don’t come with an instruction manual, and it might be hard sometimes to steer children in the right direction, but ensuring a healthy environment and setting up a platform for your child’s future is crucial.
-Their health is dependent on what we know and do for them.
-The best practice is good practice.

 The school is the gate opener for every child to reach their dreams for the future.
 Aside from imparting significant lifelong skills to the learners, the school should also be the instrument to lead and guide to fulfill life’s purpose.
 In line with this, Hadassah Hall has successfully conducted the CAREER DAY having all children to choose and dress up in the costume of the dominant career in their family.